-ENJOY ANCHORING.
 Your boat is fixed at the bottom of the sea by your anchor.
 Is that safe?
-It depends.
-There are a few very important things, that you have to take care of to make your stay at anchor enjoyable and safe!
+Read our boat anchoring tips how do make a safe anchorage.
+Because there are a few very important things, that you have to take care of to make your stay at anchor enjoyable and safe!

 Plan your stay at anchor first